-If you’ve read her book or listened to her podcast The Crave Cast, you know that not only is Alexandra Jamieson whipsmart about food, emotions, and sex, the SuperSize Me star and positive psychology guru is also funny and real.
+If you’ve read her book or listened to her podcast The Crave Cast, you know that not only is Alexandra Jamieson whipsmart about food, emotions, and sex, the SuperSize Me star and positive psychology leader is also funny and real.
 So when we asked her to contribute to our Self Love theme this week, she went straight for the zipper and told us how masturbation is a) good for your health, b) good for your body image, and c) supported by science.
 So share that little finding over drinks with your BFFs.

 "Not that you needed a study to prove it but The National Sex Study from Indiana University says that most adults masturbate (at least a little) and that, hey, it’s amazingly good for your health.
 What the study doesn’t reveal is the emotional and physical CHEMICAL benefits of masturbation," which Jamieson spells out below.
 And they aren't all that different from the flood of happy hormones you get from a great spin class.

 “As Valentine’s Day looms on the horizon, there is no better time to reclaim your birthright of self-love,” says the Brooklynite wryly.
 Here Jamieson shares some facts to encourage you on a path of self-pleasure—with proof from a handful of studies.
 So shut your bedroom door and spend some time in there devoted to science. —Melisse Gelula